-The required curriculum for the Standards of Effective Practice sequence comprises a 13 credit sequence of courses.
-Learners who are not already licensed teachers are required to complete the SEP course sequence as prerequisites prior to beginning an M.A. in Special Education or K-12 Special Education License program and EDUC614, SPED620, and SPED621 during the program.
-For course sequence, request a program calendar from the Graduate School.
+The required curriculum for the Standards of Effective Practice sequence comprises a 16 credit sequence of courses.
+Learners who are not already licensed teachers are required to complete the SEP course sequence.
+EDUC594, EDUC621, and EDUC624 are prerequisites that must be completed prior to beginning an M.A. in Special Education or K-12 Special Education License program.
+A minimum of 16 credits is required by the state of Minnesota to fulfill the SEP requirements.

-Course Semester Credit Hours

-EDUC621 Foundations in Education 3

-EDUC624 Introduction to Theories and Practices of Teaching and Learning 3

-TOTAL SEP Courses 13
+Courses Semeste er Credit Hours EDUC594 General Methods of Effective Instruction 3 EDUC595 School-wide Systems Field Experience 1 EDUC621 Foundations in Education 3 EDUC624 Introduction to Theories and Practices of Teaching and Learning 3 EDUC663 Understanding Diversity and Student Needs 5 2 EDUC668 Classroom Technology 1 EDUC751 Special Education Student Teaching Semina r + 3 TOTAL SEP Courses 16

-EDUC668 Classroom Technology + 1

-EDUC663 Understanding Diversity and Student Needs 2

-EDUC661 Field Experience 1

-EDUC630 General Teaching Methods 3

-M.A. in Special Education Major in Special Education (SPEG)
+M.A. in Special Education (SPEG)

-The required curriculum for the M.A. in Special Education comprises a 36-42 credit sequence of courses.
-Learners may complete the basic program or elect concentrations in Academic Behavioral Strategist K-12, Autism Spectrum Disorders K-12, Emotional/Behavioral Disorders K-12, and/or Learning Disabilities K-12.
+The required curriculum for the M.A. in Special Education comprises a 36-41 credit sequence of courses.
+Learners may complete the basic program or elect concentrations in Academic Behavioral Strategist K-12, Autism Spectrum Disorders K-12, and/or Emotional/Behavioral Disorders K-12.
 For course sequence, request a program calendar from the Graduate School.
 Bethel offers this program in a traditional face-to-face cohort model on the main campus, as well as a hybrid option (most courses online with a few face-to-face sessions).